ruilin-wu/FAM_VCK5000/FAM_VCK5000_Design2/Module_01_matlab_sim/README.md

 ```

 ### Second FFT (32-pt)
+The product from the previous multiplication is 32-pt FFT to yield a P-point result.
+Only the middle of the resulting spectrum is retained and stored into the designated f,a cell.
+The upper and lower ends are undesireable because of increased estimate variation at the channel pair ends.

-The matlab code of the Conjugate Multiplication is shown below:
+The matlab code of the Second FFT is shown below:
 ```
 XF2=FFTFloatv3_M1(XM);
 XF2_1=fft(XM);